Published on November 22nd, 2016 | by Editor

 Has technology taken over?

-Technology is playing a bigger part than ever though, with 15 per cent of women wanting their man to use some kind of digital device to ask the question for them.
+Technology is playing a bigger part than ever, with 15% of women wanting their man to use some kind of digital device to ask the question or record the moment for them.
 But is this reliance on all things modern damaging the more traditional forms of communication?
-Poetry and songs pull in just a lowly 6 per cent of the votes each, so word-smiths and budding Shakespeares are clearly not as welcome as they once were.
+Poetry and songs pull in just a lowly 6% of the votes each, so word-smiths and budding Shakespeares are clearly not as welcome as they once were.

 Would you propose using social media?